oceanprotocol/ocean-node/docs/services.md

 in a `*Failed` / `Error` status.
 This is a change from the previous synchronous flow, which locked-then-claimed up front.

+**`Running` is monitored too.** The same background loop that advances a starting service also checks every `Running` service's container on each tick (~every few seconds).
+If the container exits on its own — crash, OOM, or the Docker daemon itself becoming unreachable — the job is moved to `Error` immediately instead of waiting for `expiresAt`.
+This health check does **not** release the service's reserved host ports/network/container record, since the consumer already paid for them; use `SERVICE_RESTART` to bring the service back on the same endpoints. `Error` counts as an active/resource-reserving status just like `Running` does — it still occupies its cpu/ram/gpu allocation and keeps its host ports held — until it is restarted, explicitly stopped, or swept by the same expiry check once `expiresAt` passes (which then fully releases everything, same as a normal expiry).

 ## Configuration

 Service-on-demand is configured per Docker connection under `serviceOnDemand`: